introduction-to-python-bsuir-2019/PythonHomework/README.md

 [Introduction to Python] Homework Repository for EPAM courses

 # How to use
-1.  install git `apt-get install git`
+1.  install git `apt-get install git` (necessary to get a package with git)
 2.  `pip3 install .`
 3.  `rss-reader "https://www.androidpolice.com/feed/" --limit 3 --json --verbose --date`